2026-04-19 · weight loss, women, menopause, hormones, over 40, perimenopause · 13 min read

 GLP-1 medications

 GLP-1 receptor agonists like semaglutide (Wegovy) and tirzepatide (Zepbound) have shown significant weight loss results in clinical trials.
 These medications work by reducing appetite and slowing gastric emptying.
-They are prescribed for adults with a BMI of 30 or higher, or 27 or higher with a weight-related health condition.
+They are prescribed for adults with a BMI of 30 or higher, or 27 or higher with a weight-related health condition — if you are not sure where your current number falls, our BMI calculator returns your category and the healthy-weight range for your height.
 For women over 40, GLP-1 medications can be combined with the nutrition and exercise strategies in this article.
 See the GLP-1 weight loss overview for a full breakdown of how these medications work, expected results, and safety considerations.

 Hormone replacement therapy (HRT)